Physics

 -

-No engine can have more efficiency than a reversible engine operating between the same temperatures
+No engine can have more efficiency than a reversible engine operating between the same temperatures.

 Refrigerator or Heat Pump

-A refrigerator is an apparatus that transfers heat energy from a cold to a hot body at the expense of energy supplied by an external agent.
+A refrigerator is an apparatus that transfers heat energy from a cold body to a hot body at the expense of energy supplied by an external agent.
 The working substance here is called refrigerant.
 In an actual refrigerator, vapors of freon (CCL2F2) act as a refrigerant.

 -